 - 20 hours of pro bono services as required under the rules of the Singapore Institute of Legal Education.

-In light of the content of the Introductory Courses, and the compulsory Allied Knowledge courses, students of the law programmes will not have to take any University Core courses.
+In light of the content of the Introductory Courses, and the compulsory Allied Knowledge courses, students of the law programmes will not have to take any SUSS Core courses.

 The Introductory Courses introduce the students to the nuts and bolts of the study of law and reinforces the importance of being able to read and write well.

 Students take 100 credit units of legal knowledge courses covering the foundations of legal knowledge, and other subject areas commonly encountered by the legal practitioner.

 Throughout these courses, the students will also be developing their skills of reading, listening, legal research, analysis, and advocacy.

 The students will spend the entire second year of their studies on criminal and family law, procedure and evidence, a feature designed to produce law graduates with skills focused on community legal practice.
 This is one of the distinguishing features of this programme.

 All law students will take at least 10 credit units of Allied Knowledge courses introducing them to social services in Singapore, and also to forensics, the science behind crime scene investigations.
 Students preparing for the Bachelor of Laws degree will take a further 30 credit units of courses which they can draw from the areas of law, psychology or social work.
 This allows the School of Law to train lawyers who approach issues of crime or family from a more holistic approach, looking beyond just the legal problems to the wider issues.